jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-16.md

 ---
 title: "Group Feeling and Royal Authority"
-description: "The goal of group feeling is royal authority.
-This is because group feeling gives protection and mutual defense and allows the pressing of claims and other kinds of social activity"
+description: "The goal of group feeling is royal authority as it gives protection and mutual defense"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 16"